 Experience has demonstrated the special value of a short list of selected courses that provide a good foundation for all master's programs in the School.
 The Committee on Admissions therefore favors applicants who have successfully completed the courses listed below before beginning a degree program at the School.
 The specific courses listed under each distribution area are judged to be most suitable for helping students gain the maximum benefit from Yale course offerings.

-1. College mathematics - two terms selected from:
+1. College mathematics - two courses selected from:

-a. calculus c. linear algebra b. statistics d. discrete mathematics a. general biology c. general physics b. general chemistry d. geology/earth science
+a. calculus c. linear algebra b. statistics d. discrete mathematics